Game Preview: Condors at Eagles, 6:05 p.m.

 Bakersfield Condors News Release

-The Bakersfield Condors and Colorado Eagles meet for the sixth time this season as the teams open a two-game series.
-Bakersfield is 3-1-1 against Colorado this season.
+The Bakersfield Condors and Colorado Eagles meet for the seventh time this season and for the final time in Loveland.
+Bakersfield is 4-1-1 against Colorado this season and 2-0-1 at Blue Arena.

 LOOKING BACK